Boston is said to have the largest and liveliest community of Irish people outside of Ireland.

 3. The Green Dragon – the historic Irish pub

-This Irish pub is considered one of the most historic in Boston.
+This Irish pub is considered to be one of the best Irish pubs in Boston, and one of the most historic bars, too.
 Passed from hands to hands over generations, the pub is nicknamed the “Headquarters of the Revolution,” as it was the meeting place of several secret groups who spearheaded the War of Independence.